Why Executive Leadership in Dance Is So Difficult

 An Inflection Point

-Rachel S. Moore, formerly executive director of American Ballet Theatre and now president and CEO of The Music Center in Los Angeles, says one remarkable pain point today is the tension between philanthropy and equity.
+Rachel S. Moore, formerly CEO of American Ballet Theatre and now president and CEO of The Music Center in Los Angeles, says one remarkable pain point today is the tension between philanthropy and equity.
 “It’s become clear that some of the major foundations have decided that they will no longer be supporting large institutions—at the moment women and people of color are starting to run them,” she says.

 Another tension is the price of admission.
 Nonprofit dance companies have understandably swung the pendulum toward affordability and accessibility, keeping ticket prices stable or lowering consumer costs as inflation impacts Americans’ pocketbooks.
 But Scribner says that can unintentionally undervalue the art, impacting both attendance and the bottom line.